Run

 scala-cli run HelloScript.sc

-# Hello world from scala script
+Hello world from scala script

 Our scripts guide provides many more details.

-Scala CLI from dockerβ
+Scala CLI from docker

-Scala applications can also be compiled and run using a docker image with scala-cli
+Scala applications can also be compiled and run using a docker image with Scala CLI, without needing to install Scala CLI manually:

-docker run virtuslab/scala-cli:latest about
+docker run virtuslab/scala-cli:latest version

 object HelloWorld extends App {